yingchi/cs4249_assgn1_ay1819s1/README.md

 ```

-Files/paths followed with "*" are the new parts added upon the base structure provided by the assignment.
+Files/paths followed with "*" are the new parts added upon the basic structure provided by the assignment.